China Hi-Tech Group Co., Ltd.: History

 On 26 July 1996, China Hi-Tech Group (abbr.
 China Hi-Tech) was officially listed on the Shanghai Stock Exchange.

 In 2003, China Hi-Tech Group established a postdoctoral research station.

 In 2011, the Ministry of Education of the People's Republic of China became the controlling shareholder of the group.
-In 2013, the domicile and office of thegroup moved to Beijing.
+In 2013, the domicile and office of the group moved to Beijing.
 In 2015, the group set education as one core business for future development.